Kunal926/Live_Subs/README.md

-# Whisper_Subs
+# Live_Subs

-LiveSubs is a mpv lua script to generate subtitles at runtime with whisper.cpp on Linux
+LiveSubs is a mpv lua script to generate subtitles at runtime with whisper.cpp on windows